BELFAST: Fri 25th - Mon 28th September

 (2pm - 5pm) - '4000 Days of Improv' - Owen Scrivens

-(2pm - 5pm) - 'Explorations in Status' - Elana FishbeinSUNDAY 9th November
+(2pm - 5pm) - 'Explorations in Status' - Elana FishbeinSUNDAY 9th November - Seamus Heaney Centre

 (10am - 1pm) - 'Bring Yourself To Improv Day' - Owen Scrivens